anko/txm/readme.markdown

   will be run)
 - `TXM_INPUT_LANG` (the [language identifier][gh-markdown-lang] of the
   input/check markdown code block, if any)
+- `TXM_HAS_COLOUR`, `TXM_HAS_COLOR` (both set to `1` if outputting with colours
+  enabled, or to `0` if disabled; they are logically equivalent, just alternate spellings)

 You can use these for example to descriptively name log files, or to easily detect languages and test them differently.

+You can also tell with the colour variables whether txm is doing coloured output or not, and have your program emit debug output with ANSI colour codes by your method of choice.
+This is probably only reasonable to do for the output of `check` tests, which output is shown unmodified.
+Don't do this for `in`/`out` tests unless you _really_ know what you're doing; the colour codes used by txm's automatic diffing will interfere, and you'll get garbage.

 # Trivia